tgherzog/wbg-ogdtoolkit/_includes/en/od-policies.md

 * [Open Government Guide](http://www.rcfp.org/open-government-guide) (Reporters Committee for Freedom of the Press).
 This is a compendium of information on U.S. state laws that address the disclosure of open records and attendance at open meetings.
-Organized into two parts (i.e., access to records and access to meetings), it details the rights of reporters and other citizens to see information such as police records and voting results, and to attend official meetings, including those of state and local governments.
+Organized into two parts (e.g., access to records and access to meetings), it details the rights of reporters and other citizens to see information such as police records and voting results, and to attend official meetings, including those of state and local governments.
 The Open Government Guide makes it easy to compare laws across U.S. states and the District of Columbia.